Niksko/blog/README.md

 GitHub is configured to serve this as a page out of the `/docs` directory on the `master`.
 Pushing to `master` will update the live site.

+This page is proxied through Cloudflare.
+Cloudflare also has configurations to rewrite `blog.skouf.com` URLs to just `skouf.com`.
+`blog.skouf.com` was the old domain of this blog, and I didn't want to break any existing links.

 ## Writing posts